ahmadshoaib-git/customer-onboarding-nextjs-zerodev/README.md

-# Marketplace
+# Authentication

-This is marketplace code repo.
+This is authentication code for Next 13 application.

 Following were the frameworks and libraries used: